vopswtf/Vops-Capes/README.md

 If you require support, please do not add me on discord.
 Instead, join the [support discord](https://discord.gg/6Xmk3HHR5v)!

+Vops Capes and anything affiliated with Vops Capes is meant for educational purposes only.

 ## License

 Distributed under the GNU General Public License.
 See [LICENSE](https://github.com/ItsVops/vops-capes/blob/main/LICENSE) for more information.